microtrain/bootcamp/07-JavaScript/02-JSControlStructures.md

 </script>
 ```

 Now open a browser and navigate to https://localhost/mtbc/js/if_else.html and you will see the message _The color is unknown_.
 Now add the following string to the end of the URL [_?color=ff0000_](https://localhost/mtbc/js/if_else.html?color=ff0000).
 Now your message will read _The color is red_ and it will be written in red font.
-That string you added to the end of the URL is know as a [query string](https://en.wikipedia.org/wiki/Query_string).
+That string you added to the end of the URL is known as a [query string](https://en.wikipedia.org/wiki/Query_string).
 A query string allows you to pass arguments into a URL.
-A query string consists of the query string Identifier (a question mark) _?_ and a series of key to value pairs that are separated by an ampersand (_&_).
-In our example the the _key is color_ color_ and the _value is ff0000_.
+A query string consists of the query string Identifier (a question mark) _?_ and a series of key-to-value pairs that are separated by an ampersand (_&_).
+In our example, the key is color and the value is ff0000.
 If you wanted to submit a query of a first and last name that might look like _?first=bob&last=smith_ where first and last are your keys (aka your GET params) bob and smith are your values.

 Now let's take a close look at the code.
 Initializing your variables is a [good practice](https://stackoverflow.com/questions/30955639/is-it-necessary-to-initialize-declare-variable-in-php).